sendgrid/docs/source/Classroom/Basics/InboundParseWebhook/setting_up_the_inbound_parse_webhook.md

 3. Assign the MX record a priority of 10, and point it to the address: `mx.sendgrid.net.`

       {% info %}
-      If there is no field for priority, type 10 before the address. e.g. `10 mx.sendgrid.net.`
+      If there is no field for priority, type 10 before the address, e.g. `10 mx.sendgrid.net.`
       {% endinfo %}

 ###Pointing to a Hostname and URL
-1. From your SendGrid Dashboard click **Settings**, and then click *Inbound Parse*.
+1. From your SendGrid Dashboard click **Settings**, and then click **Inbound Parse**.
    You are now on the Inbound Parse page.
 2. Click **Add Host & URL**
    SendGrid will prompt you to enter your hostname and a URL in your application where the Parse Webhook payloads will be POSTed.